Randomly Initialized One-Layer Neural Networks Make Data Linearly Separable: Introduction

+\cref{thm:main} shows for the first time that a $\Re$-activated one-layer RINN transforms any two $\delta$-separated sets into two linearly separable sets with high probability, where the required width is polynomial in the parameters of the random weight distributions and $\delta^{-1}$.
+This advances our understanding on internal geometry of neural network as it improves further the best known bound given by \cite[Theorem~2.3]{dirksen2021separation} where the authors showed that required width grows exponentially in those variables for linear separation of two given sets of points.

-\brmk One can extend \thref{main} to show the separation capacity of one-layer RINNs for $\ell$-many $\delta$-separated sets by running the argument between each set and all the other sets put together.
-Let $N$ be the total number of points in the finite case or $(\delta, 64\delta^{-2}R^3d)$-mutual complexity of all sets.
-Let $\gamma$ be the same as in \thref{main}.
-With $\ell$ times the width lower bound, $\Phi$ makes each set linearly separable from the rest with the same margin and probability at least $1-\ell\gamma$ by a union bound. \ermk
+\cref{thm:main} can be extended to show the separation capacity of $\Phi$ for $\ell$-many $\delta$-separated sets by running the argument between each set and the union of the remaining sets.
+Let $N$ be the total number of points if the sets are finite, or the $(\delta, 64\delta^{-2}R^3d)$-mutual complexity of all sets otherwise.
+For any $\eta\in (0, 1)$, with $\ell$ times the width lower bound, $\Phi$ makes each set linearly separable from the rest with the same margin and probability at least $1-\ell\eta$ by a union bound.

-The following result extends the scope of \thref{main} by improving the bound on the width of the one-layer RINN.
-Unlike the exponential dependence of width on dimension in \thref{main}, the proposed width in our next result will only grow polynomially with the dimension of the data.
-To state the result, we define the \emph{Gaussian width} $w(T)$ of a subset $T\subset \mathbb{R}^n$ (\cite[Definition~7.5.1]{Ver18}) as
+The following result extends the scope of \cref{thm:main} by improving the bound on the width of the one-layer RINN.
+Unlike the exponential dependence of width on dimension in \cref{thm:main}, the proposed width in our next result will only grow polynomially in the dimension $d$ of the data.
+To state it, we define the \emph{Gaussian width} $w(T)$ of a subset $T\subset \mathbb{R}^n$ (\cite[Definition~7.5.1]{Ver18}) as